Treatment by vaginal cancer stage

 Some women with stage 1 cancer need to have surgery.
 If the cancer is on the upper part of your vagina it is sometimes necessary to remove the womb.
 This operation is called radical hysterectomy.
 You will have lymph nodes removed from around the womb and part of the vagina taken away (radical partial vaginectomy).

-If the cancer is in the lower or middle part of your vagina you may need to have the whole of your vagina removed (radical vaginectomy).
+If the cancer is in the lower or middle part of your vagina you may need to have the whole of your vagina removed (total vaginectomy).
 Your surgeon may then surgically make a new vagina for you.
 This is called vaginal reconstruction.
 You will probably have external radiotherapy after surgery to try to make sure that any cancer cells left behind are destroyed.

 Doctors are trying to develop a new treatment for women who are young and want to keep their fertility.
 It involves removing less vaginal tissue than usual and then having internal radiotherapy.
 The research so far seems to show that this will be as successful as radical surgery or very high doses of radiotherapy for treating cancer of the vagina.
 But it isn't standard treatment in the UK at the moment.